HIOTio/HIOTProto/specification.md

 ```
 All Aggregators subscribe to the On-boarding channel ("o") and upon
 receiving an On-boarding message will request a new device path from the
-Platform by publishing on "o/&lt;agg-path&gt;" where, &lt;agg-path&gt;
+Platform by publishing on "o/<agg-path>" where, <agg-path>
 is the device ID of the aggregator.

 The Platform then publishes the new, unique Device ID on topic
-"O/&lt;agg-path&gt;".
+"O/<agg-path>".
 On receipt, of the message, the aggregator
-forwards it on topic "o/&lt;deviceID&gt;".
+forwards it on topic "o/<deviceID>".
 Duplicate On-boarding message
 for the same device, i.e. from other Aggregators, are ignored.

 <img src="media/onboard.png">